 There are a number of travel agents who specialise in astronomical holidays and tours, ranging from Northern Lights Tours, Meteor watches, Cruises and Total Solar Eclipses.

-For those who do not want full tours and would like a holiday where they can do astronomy but remain self-sufficient there are a number of options available.
+For those who do not want full tours and would like somewhere to visit while on holiday, or take a holiday where they can do astronomy but remain self-sufficient, there are quite a number of options available.

 Dark Skies Tenerife.